jv-jul23-BandApart/booking-app/ReadMe.md

 #### <h4 align="center"> `The best application to plan your vacation!` </h4>

 ### 👋 Introduction
-`The Booking application aims to provide an efficient and user-friendly platform for booking.
-It helps to both, customers and administrators, allowing customers to browse available accommodations, make reservations, and process payments securely, while administrators can manage accommodations, and track payments and SuperAdmin can change users and admins roles`
+`The main goal of the Booking application is to offer a platform for booking that is both efficient and user-friendly.
+This platform benefits both customers and administrators by enabling customers to explore and book available accommodations securely, make reservations, and complete payments.
+At the same time, administrators have the capability to oversee accommodations, monitor payments, and SuperAdmins can modify user and admin roles`

 ### 👩‍💻 Technologies Used
 `The following technologies are used to build the Booking application:`